This album was delayed a lot and was really hard to produce and finish. The album was recorded 3 times in different studios.

 - Avatar Studios tracks with the full band

-A white board of the song they were working on during these session can be seen in their “Vindaloo Music” office, in background of a clip that show Steven and Tom fooling around at the end of episode 2 of the web series about the “Making of Music From Another Dimension“.
-The titles that can be read are possibly:
+A whiteboard of the song they were working on during these sessions can be seen in their “Vindaloo Music” office, in the background of a clip that shows Steven and Tom fooling around at the end of episode 2 of the web series about the “Making of Music From Another Dimension“.
+The titles that can be read are possible:

 - Hole in my Soul

 - Kiss your past Goodbye

 - Sun Never Shines